Research

 • Poor T cell fitness, whereby T cells lose the ability to expand, persist, and mediate antitumor responses, limits CAR T cell therapies.
 Emerging research suggests processes which limit fitness involve the acquisition of stable epigenetic marks (e.g. exhaustion), and that epigenetic reprogramming is mechanistically important for overcoming loss of fitness (Weber et al. Science 2021).
 This presents a unique challenge because existing epigenetic reprogramming approaches are either non-specific (e.g. epigenetic drugs that induce global chromatin remodeling) or highly specific (e.g. dCas9-based methods that target only 1 gene) and are therefore suboptimal for inducing the extensive epigenetic changes associated with enhanced fitness.

-Our lab seeks to overcome these barriers by engineering synthetic epigenetic reprogramming factors that can fine-tune CAR T cell behavior and enhance fitness.
+Funded through an NIH New Innovator Award (DP2), our lab seeks to overcome these barriers by engineering synthetic epigenetic reprogramming factors that can fine-tune CAR T cell behavior and enhance fitness.
 Ultimately, we envision a toolkit whereby combinations of synthetic factors can be tailored to enhance T cell fitness in a patient- or disease-specific manner.